No products in the cart.

 - Fold over, cover with wax paper, and iron

 Hate the idea of using an iron?
-Use a hairdryer on the high heat setting instead!
+Use a hairdryer on the high heat (and low speed) setting instead!

 - Open and let cool